Yahya-osama-mohmamed/Football-player-detection-YOLOv8/README.md

+## Player Detection using YOLOv8

-Training YOLO v8 on a custom dataset for player detection
+### Training YOLO v8 on a custom dataset for player detection

-Dataset contains 400 images with multiple classes
+### Dataset contains 400 images with multiple classes

-mAp of over 95% for player detection
+### mAp of over 95% for player detection